• Skip to main content

 Old-Fashioned Southern Tomato Gravy

-Like my Jezebel Sauce, southern tomato gravy is an extremely versatile condiment, and it can also be used as an add-in or topping in numerous recipes.
+Like my Jezebel Sauce, Southern tomato gravy is an extremely versatile condiment that can also be used as an add-in or topping in numerous recipes.

-Sometimes called country tomato gravy, red gravy, or cajun red gravy, it was also called desperation gravy in lean times because it was usually made with leftover ingredients and whatever happened to be in the pantry.
+Sometimes called country tomato gravy, red gravy, or cajun red gravy, it was also called desperation gravy in lean times because like my sausage gravy recipe, it was usually made with leftover ingredients and whatever happened to be in the pantry.

 Jump to: